AhmedKhan04/KEP_TESS_LightCurveModeling/README.md

 python final_code_base.py
 ```

-### 📈 Sample Usage
+### 🌌 Sample Usage

-Here is an example of using the framework designed inside `final_code_base.py` to model a δ scuti variable star:
+Here is an example of using the framework within `final_code_base.py` to model a δ scuti variable star:

 ```python
 import numpy as np